-The Nebelung is an exciting cat breed always comes in a blueish-grey color.
+The Nebelung is an exciting cat breed that always comes in a bluish-grey color.
 Originally from Germany, their name means “creature of the mist” in German, which is likely based on their coat coloration.
 They have long coats that are particularly fluffy around their neck and tail.
 They’re a quieter breed that is known for being calm.

 Occasionally, they can be a bit shy.
 They do best in households with adults and older children.